Am8gh/Security-Management-System/README.md

 # Security-Management-System
-This project is a 9-page HTML website designed to showcase the functionalities and importance of a Security Management System (SMS).
+This website is designed to showcase the functionalities and importance of a Security Management System (SMS).
 It includes pages for features, security protocols, a dashboard demo, a blog, FAQs, and contact information.
 The website is styled using CSS for a modern look, with cool animations and hover effects to enhance user interaction.

 HTML Files Description :-